FIXTradingCommunity/conga/README.md

 The project uses HTTPClient in module `jdk.incubator.httpclient` that is distributed with the JDK.
 Since it is still an incubator module, the module and package names will definitely change in the future.

+#### Dependencies

-The server implementation of WebSocket is provided by Jetty.
+* The server implementation of WebSocket is provided by Jetty.

+* JSON implementation is provided by Google's Gson library.

+* SBE code generation by Real-Logic's SBE tool.

 ### Build
 The project is built with Maven version 3.0 or later.